GUIDE: ADA ROOM SIGNAGE REQUIREMENTS

 The Americans with Disabilities Act (ADA), signed into law in 1990, established standards intended to improve accessibility and remove barriers in physical spaces.
 More than three decades later, ADA guidelines continue to shape how commercial environments are designed.

-ADA room signage is one of the most frequently misunderstood parts of a development project.
-Many people assume compliance simply means adding braille to a sign, but room identification signage involves a range of specific requirements.
+ADA room signage requirements are one of the most frequently misunderstood parts of a development project.
+From tactile lettering to mounting height and braille specifications, ADA signage requirements Louisiana facilities must follow involve far more than simply adding braille to a plaque.
 Missing small details potentially leads to failed inspections, costly replacements, or challenges for people relying on signage to effectively use a space.

 Below is a practical guide to the key ADA requirements for room identification signage, along with a few areas that commonly create confusion during the design and construction process.